Explaining Your Adoption Decision to Your Older Children

 Step 5: Allow your children to express their emotions.
 While this is an emotional time for you, remember that your children are also most likely experiencing a wide range of emotions.
 Encourage your children to express their emotions by having them write letters, draw pictures or make crafts for their brother or sister.
 You may also take your children shopping to allow them to pick out a special stuffed animal, blanket, or anything else that would be a meaningful gift.
 These activities will encourage your children to express their emotions during this time and to give their brother or sister a special keepsake.

 There is no exact timeline to follow when it comes to processing thoughts and feelings about placing a baby for adoption.
 Just as your own emotions may take some time, your children may take a while to accept their sibling’s placement.
 However, there are some things you can do in the meantime to help them understand adoption better.
 Read on for some of these ideas.

 Watching Adoption Movies with Your Children

-There are many children’s movies that have an adoption theme.
-Choose movies that are appropriate for your children’s ages, and talk to them about the movie’s adoption theme afterwards.
+There are many children’s movies that have adoption themes.
+Choose movies that are appropriate for your children’s ages, and talk to them about the movie’s adoption theme afterward.
 Movies with adoption themes include:

 Reading Adoption Books with Your Children

-There are also adoption-themed children’s books that may help prepare your children for the adoption.
+There are also adoption-themed children’s books that may help prepare your children for adoption.
 One such book is Sam’s Sister by Juliet C. Bond.
 This book explains adoption from the perspective of a young girl whose mother places her younger brother for adoption.
 Sam’s Sister explains adoption in a positive, reassuring manner for young children to understand.

 After you tell your children about your decision, continue to create a safe environment where they are encouraged to share their feelings and where talking about adoption is OK.

 Information available through these links is the sole property of the companies and organizations listed therein.
-America Adoptions, Inc. provides this information as a courtesy and is in now way response for its content or accuracy.
+America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.